missingsemi/ratelimit/README.md

 Ratelimit.pause()     |Stops a Ratelimit object without rejecting any promises.
 Ratelimit.kill()      |Stops a Ratelimit object and rejects all pending promises.
 Ratelimit.remaining() |Returns the remaining number of requests before being ratelimited.
+Ratelimit.stop()      |Rejects all new wait calls, but continues working on prior calls.
 ## Notes
 Ratelimit objects are started on construction, so Ratelimit.start() does not need to be called when making a new object.